2024 Best Non-Professional General Legal Studies Schools in Connecticut

 Top Connecticut Schools in Non-Professional General Legal Studies

-Post University is a good choice for students pursuing a degree in non-professional general legal studies.
-Located in the suburb of Waterbury, Post University is a private for-profit university with a fairly large student population.
+Post University is a great decision for students pursuing a degree in non-professional general legal studies.
+Located in the medium-sized city of Waterbury, Post University is a private for-profit university with a very large student population.

-Graduates who receive their degree from the non-professional general legal studies program make around $40,508 in their early career salary.
+Students who receive their degree from the non-professional general legal studies program make an average of $39,838 for their early career.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.